 Calculation of Bonus

-For the purpose of calculation of bonus the salary/wages has been capped at `3,500/- which means even when you earn more than Rs 3,500/- per month your Bonus will be calculated at the capped salary/wage only.
+For the purpose of calculation of bonus the salary/wages has been capped at Rs 7,000/- which means even when you earn more than Rs 7,000/- per month or Minimum Wage as per schedule, whichever is higher your Bonus will be calculated at the capped salary/wage only.